Skip to main content

 sexstring of one of m for male or f for female

-sourcestring indicating the source of the record (either h for "Ministry of Health" or c "Public Submission")
+sourcestring indicating the source of the record (either h for "Ministry of Health", c for "Public Submission", j for "judicial or house committee")

 English Name Translation